Home Savings Guide: A Guide to Savings Opportunities, Rebates and Tax Credits for Renters and Homeowners

 - Problems with ventilation

 - Efficiency problems with heating and cooling systems

 Once you’ve gotten the results of an energy audit, you can start prioritizing repairs and renovations to start cutting back on your home energy costs as soon as possible.
 After all, the more money saved on energy costs means more money for your property.
 The savings helps maximize the long-term resale value of your home.

 Inspections and audits shouldn’t be a once-and-done thing, either.
 It’s a good idea to plan for inspections of your roof, basement and attic, insulation, foundation, and other structural components of your home annually.
 Routine maintenance allows professionals to identify problems in the early stages.
-Spotting problems before early helps reduce repair costs and prevent further damage.
+Spotting problems before early help reduce repair costs and prevent further damage.

-Fixtures such as low-flow shower heads and toilets can cut down on your energy consumption as well.
+Fixtures such as low-flow showerheads and toilets can cut down on your energy consumption as well.
 In fact, according to Reader’s Digest, “Showerheads are the second-heaviest water users—and also major energy eaters, since 70 percent of the water used is heated.”
 A traditional shower head is so wasteful that purchasing a low-flow alternative can pay for itself in a single month.

 Change Ceiling Fans

 Ceiling fans are another useful way to reduce both heating and cooling costs.
 In the warmer months, ceiling fans promote air circulation, which makes the room feel cooler.
 However, they have no impact on the temperature of a room itself.
 Therefore, turn them off when the room is empty.
 Plus, ceiling fans work in the winter.
 For example, fans with a reverse mode (a clockwise rotation) circulates warm air back into the room.
-As a result, you’ll gain more benefit from your heating system.
+As a result, you'll gain more benefits from your heating system.

 Add a Programmable Thermostat